Beyond the Linear Separability Ceiling: Aligning Representations in VLMs: Related work

 \section{Related work}

-\textbf{Abstract visual reasoning in VLMs.} The evaluation of Vision-Language Models (VLMs) has evolved through a series of increasingly complex benchmarks.
-Foundational benchmarks focused on single-image understanding, including image captioning~\citep{lin2014microsoft}, Optical Character Recognition (OCR)~\citep{mishra2019ocr}, and Visual Question Answering (VQA)~\citep{hudson2019gqa, goyal2019vqa}.
-To assess multi-image understanding with language~\cite{meng2024mmiu} developed the Multimodal Multi-Image Understanding (MMIU) dataset.
-To evaluate core visual understanding beyond language, researchers use purely visual reasoning benchmarks that require identifying abstract concepts and relations.
-This category includes Bongard tasks~\citep{bongard1970pattern}, which we focus on.
-But also Raven's Progressive Matrices (RPMs)~\citep{zhang2019raven}, Visual Progressive Matrices (V-PROM)~\citep{teney2020vprom}, Compositional Visual Reasoning (CVR)~\citep{zerroug2022a}, and the Abstract Reasoning Corpus (ARC)~\citep{chollet2019arc, unsal2025easyarc}.
+\textbf{Abstract visual reasoning in VLMs.} The evaluation of VLMs has evolved from foundational benchmarks for single-image understanding, such as captioning~\citep{lin2014microsoft} and VQA~\citep{goyal2017making}, to more rigorous tests of reasoning.
+The complexity of these evaluations has increased along two axes.
+First, at the vision-language interface, benchmarks now demand deeper reasoning.
+This includes VQA variants that test for compositional structure and spatial skills like GQA~\citep{hudson2019gqa}, or probe commonsense understanding as in VCR~\citep{zellers2019vcr}.
+Complementing these, datasets like Winoground~\citep{thrush2022winoground} specifically isolate visio-linguistic compositional abilities.
+Second, in the purely visual domain, a distinct set of benchmarks evaluates abstract reasoning by removing the linguistic component entirely.
+This category includes Raven's Progressive Matrices~\citep{zhang2019raven}, the Abstract Reasoning Corpus~\citep{chollet2019arc}, and Bongard tasks~\citep{bongard1970pattern}, which are the focus of this work.

 \textbf{VLM architectures and modality fusion.} A key architectural differentiator in VLMs is the strategy for fusing modalities~\citep{gad2020early, mustafa2025scaling}.
 While \textbf{early-fusion} models like Chameleon~\citep{chameleonteam2024chameleon} create a joint representation from raw inputs, the now-dominant \textbf{late-fusion} approach first processes images with a dedicated vision encoder.
 In its most common form, exemplified by LLaVA~\citep{liu2023visual}, the resulting visual embeddings are mapped into the language model's space via a simple projection layer.
-A more deeply integrated variant is cross-attention fusion, pioneered by Flamingo~\citep{alayrac2022flamingo} and BLIP~\citep{li2022blip}, which insert cross-attention layers within the LLM, allowing textual tokens to dynamically attend to visual features throughout the model for a more iterative fusion~\citep{lin2021cat}.
+A more deeply integrated variant is cross-attention fusion, pioneered by Flamingo~\citep{alayrac2022flamingo} and BLIP~\citep{li2022blip}, which insert cross-attention layers within the LLM~\citep{lin2021cat}.
 Our framework is designed for late-fusion models where initial visual representation can be isolated.